Understanding measles

 2. Measles, mumps, rubella and varicella (MMRV) vaccine

 The vaccines are provided free as part of routine childhood immunizations and to others that need protection against measles.
-For more information, see HealthLinkBC File #14a Measles, mumps, rubella (MMR) vaccine and HealthLinkBC File #14e Measles, mumps, rubella and varicella (MMRV) vaccine.
+For more information, visit HealthLinkBC File #14a Measles, mumps, rubella (MMR) vaccine and HealthLinkBC File #14e Measles, mumps, rubella and varicella (MMRV) vaccine.

 Measles vaccine for children